 blog.png

 Working life is full of little setbacks that can bruise our confidence: the lost sale, the fluffed presentation, the inadvertent mishandling of a difficult situation and so on.
 Unless personal resilience is developed to provide a coping and recovery strategy, self-doubt can creep in and, left unchecked, can affect well-being and personal performance in the workplace.
-In their excellent Developing Resilience at Work course, business skills training experts Maguire Training show delegates how to increase their personal resilience by providing techniques to enhance motivation, adaptability and confidence, thus minimising the opportunity for self-doubt to undermine personal effectiveness.
+In their excellent Developing Resilience in the Workplace course, business skills training experts Maguire Training show delegates how to increase their resilience by providing techniques to enhance motivation, adaptability and confidence, thus minimising the opportunity for self-doubt to undermine personal effectiveness.

 Self-doubt can prevent leaders and managers from demonstrating their true potential by making them over-cautious and wary of making simple decisions for fear of failure.
 It is perfectly normal for everyone to experience self-doubt occasionally, but regular or constant self-doubt is an issue that needs to be addressed.
 Here, Maguire Training offers a selection of tips to help you beat self-doubt and become more resilient at work.

-• If a situation prompts self-doubt, think 'what's the worst that could happen'?
+2) If a situation prompts self-doubt, think "What's the worst that could happen?"

 Overcoming self-doubt and becoming more resilient are essential factors for a happy, productive and successful working life.
-Maguire Training can help you to achieve this but understand that classroom-based training may not be the most appropriate solution for everyone.
-Those who wish to learn at their own pace and in their preferred environment can obtain all the benefits of Developing Resilience at Work as online training, delivered courtesy of Maguire Training's state-of-the-art E-learning platform.
+Maguire Training can help you to achieve this with our excellent eLearning module An Introduction to Resilience, delivered courtesy of Maguire Training's innovative and flexible eLearning platform.

 Contact Us